The case for cameras in fire and EMS

 Now, Texas City Fire Department has at least 15 cameras in service every day.
 The cameras are assigned to a fire truck or medic position and rotate by shift, much like the Department’s radio equipment.
 The Department maintains spare cameras at each station, so personnel can swap out in the middle of a shift if it’s ever necessary.

-Unprecedented insights & access
+Unprecedented insights and access

 After initially trialing Axon Body 2 cameras, the Department now uses Axon Body 3 cameras with Axon Respond for Devices — letting them livestream and get real-time alerts from the field.